erichstuder/Light_Installation/Textual/doc/source/use_cases/simulator_use_cases.rst

 .. actor:: User
     :id: A_001
-    :association: UC_001, UC_002, UC_003, UC_004, UC_005, UC_007
+    :association: UC_001, UC_003, UC_004, UC_007

 .. usecase:: Start Simulator
     :id: UC_001
-    :includes: UC_002
+    :includes: UC_002, UC_005, UC_006

+    - When the simulator is started, it is compiled and then run.
+    - It is started via a script file.

 .. usecase:: Load LED pattern
     :id: UC_002

-    - The desired pattern shall be loaded.
-    - If no desired patter is provided: The last or if no last pattern is available, the default pattern shall be loaded.
+    - Which LED pattern to show is hard-coded in the code.

 .. usecase:: Create new LED pattern
     :id: UC_003
-    :includes: UC_004

     - LED patterns can be developed with the simulator.
+    - They are directly edited in the code.
+    - C++ is used as the programming language.

 .. usecase:: Store LED pattern
     :id: UC_004

 .. usecase:: Simulate LED pattern
     :id: UC_005
-    :includes: UC_004, UC_006

     - The simulator shows a 3D model of the Light Installation.
     - The LED pattern is simulated as it would look like on the real Light Installation.